anyatar/investing/README.md

 5. Open http://server_address:20081/chaos.html .
 Here you can set the mode and see results table after you run the test script

+6. Open test/test.php and update BASE_URL if needed.

-6. Run the test script from test directory: php test.php.
+7. Run the test script from test directory: php test.php.
 The results will be automatically updated in the browser.

-7. You can change the configuration json file in the 'module' directory, refresh the application and repeat the steps: 4-5
+8. You can change the configuration json file in the 'module' directory, refresh the application and repeat the steps: 4-5

-8. Enjoy!
+9. Enjoy!